Knicks beat Nets as Irving misses game after Kobe’s death

 Dinwiddie, back in the starting lineup with Irving out, scored 23 points for the Nets.

-Irving was out the arena and warming up before leaving after learning the news about Bryant.
+Irving was at the arena and warming up before leaving after learning the news about Bryant.
 The Nets said he was not with the team for personal reasons.

 “Obviously, our leader Ky wasn’t able to play.
 Our thoughts go out to him as well as to the families, the Bryant family as well as the other families on the helicopter, parents, the pilots,” Nets guard Garrett Temple said.